tjvantoll/articles/hackster/kid-tracker/article.md

-# Building Your Own Inexpensive GPS Kid Tracker
+# How to Build Your Own Inexpensive GPS Kid Tracker

 I built a GPS tracker that monitors my kids’ location, and gives them the ability to request a pickup.